News

 Access on Teams

-LouRIM seminar series on AI - #2 The art of prompting
+LouRIM seminar series on AI #2: Responsible AI

 This second session of the LouRIM Seminar Series on AI, entitled Responsible AI, follows the first session AI Tools for Research, which was met with great success.
 In this session, we will explore the challenges related to the responsible, critical, and thoughtful use of artificial intelligence in a research context.